metesengul/deep-learning-notebooks/README.md

 # Deep Learning Notebooks

 This repository contains notebooks on implementing deep learning models using **Python** and **Keras**.
-There are examples of classification and regression problems such as classifying IMDB movie reviews and estimating house prices. sx
+There are examples of classification and regression problems such as classifying IMDB movie reviews and estimating house prices.

 Content: